-- · Located in a City of Greensboro Historic District or Heritage Community - Designated as a Guilford County Landmark Property - · Recognized as a State of North Carolina Historic Site - · Listed in the National Register of Historic Places - Located in a National Register Historic District Environmental/Soils Water Supply Site drains Lake MackIntosh WS-IV, Watersupply Watershed, Little Alamance Watershed Creek Sub-basin Floodplains N/A Streams N/A Other: Site must meet current watershed requirements, Water Quality and Water Quantity Control must be addressed for the entire development.
+- · Located in a City of Greensboro Historic District or Heritage Community - Designated as a Guilford County Landmark Property - Recognized as a State of North Carolina Historic Site - Listed in the National Register of Historic Places - Located in a National Register Historic District Environmental/Soils Water Supply Currently site drains to the North to South Buffalo Creek, Non-Watersupply Watershed Watershed.
+If site drains to the South, site will drain to Lower Randleman Lake, Hickory Creek sub-basin Floodplains N/A Streams N/A Other: If site continues to drain to the North to South Buffalo Creek, site must meet Water Quantity control must be addressed for the entire site.
+If site drains to the South to Lower Randleman Lake, site must meet current Watershed requirements.
+Maximum BUA for High Density Development is 50% with sewer, Low Density is 12% with sewer.
 Water Quality must treat the first 1" of rainfall.
-Water Quantity Control must reduce the 1yr, 2yr & 10yr 24hr storms to pre-development levels.
-All BUA must be treated by a City Council Page 2 of 6 July 16, 2024 ^{}These regulations may not reflect all requirements for all situations; see the City of Greensboro Land Development Ordinance for all applicable regulations for site requirements for this zoning district.
-State approved water quality BMP/SCM.
-Maximum BUA for High Density is 70% with sewer, Low Density is 24%.
-Utilities (Availability) Water and Sewer are available on Stonypointe Drive.
-Private Developer will need to extend water and sewer to City of Greensboro's Water and Sewer Design Standards.
-Airport Overlay District & Noise Cone N/A Landscaping & Tree Conservation Requirements There are no Landscaping or Tree Conservation requirements for single-family residential uses.
-Transportation Street Classification: Stoneypointe Drive - Local Street.
-Liberty Road - Minor Thoroughfare.
+Water Quantity Control must reduce the 2yr & 10yr 24hr storms to predevelopment levels.
+All BUA must be treated by a State approved water quality BMP/SCM.
+State / Corps permits are required for any stream or wetland disturbance or crossing.

+^{}These regulations may not reflect all requirements for all situations; see the City of Greensboro Land Development Ordinance for all applicable regulations for site requirements for this zoning district.

+Utilities (Availability)

+Water and sewer are available on Cromwell Road.
+Private developer shall ensure all extensions to the property and on site water and sewer meet the City of Greensboro and NCDEQ's Standards.

+Airport Overlay District & Noise Cone

+N/A

+Landscaping & Tree Conservation Requirements

+There are no Landscaping or Tree Conservation requirements for single-family residential uses.

+Transportation

+Street Classification: Cromwell Road - Local Street.

+Hilltop Road - Major Thoroughfare.